Waris opens Strasbourg goal account in Toulouse win | Goal.com

 Majeed Waris scored his first goal for Strasbourg in their 1-0 win over Toulouse in a Ligue 1 encounter.

-It was Waris' first goal on his fourth outing for Strasbourg since he returned to France on loan from Porto until the end of the season.
+It was Waris' first goal on his fourth outing for Strasbourg since he returned to France on loan from Porto in January.

 Meanwhile, South Africa's Lebo Mothiba was an unused substitute as Wednesday's victory powered Strasbourg to ninth in the Ligue 1 table with 33 points after 23 matches.